 - Saving or paying for college

-Post divorce mediation for financial reasons is very common.
-Financial modifications may be sought to increase or decrease the amount of child support or alimony, or to discuss paying camps, after school care, or college.
+Post-divorce mediation for financial reasons is very common.
+Financial modifications may be sought to increase or decrease the amount of child support or alimony, or to discuss paying for camp, tutoring, private school, after school care, or college.

 Child Support orders in Massachusetts may be changed every three years or sooner if there is a “material change of circumstances”.